sargue/jquery.ajaxcheckbox/README.md

 * `change`: the standard event is triggered on change upon a succesful ajax request (actually on the `onDone` ajax handler)
-* `ajaxcheckbox.error`: a custom event to signal that an error has ocurred
+* `error.ajaxcheckbox`: a custom event to signal that an error has ocurred

 ## TODO